A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Introduction

-However, these are artifacts of the serial independence assumption, and~\eqref{eqn:sqrt} is not a natural modeling imposition in many applications.
-When modeling unknown demand in supply chains, textbook examples use a Normal distribution with an arbitrary mean and standard deviation \citep{simchi2005logic}.
-When managing revenue from different customer classes $j$, textbook examples allow their demands $D_j$ to be drawn from arbitrary distributions \citep[Chap.~2]{talluri2004theory}, which are independent across $j$ but do not need to satisfy~\eqref{eqn:sqrt}.
-In fact, the authors identify the same challenge when modeling how these customers arrive over time: \begin{quote} ``\textit{Dynamic models} [i.e.\ online stochastic matching] \textit{allow for an arbitrary order of arrival, with the possibility of interspersed arrivals of several classes [\ldots] the dynamic models require the assumption of Markovian (such as Poisson)} [i.e.\ serial independence] \textit{arrivals to make them tractable.
-This puts restrictions on modeling different levels of variability in demand.}'' \end{quote}
+Strikingly, this low-variance consequence is not consistent with demand models typically used in operations management.
+For example, when modeling unknown demand in supply chains, textbook examples use a Normal distribution with an arbitrary mean and standard deviation \citep{simchi2005logic}.
+As another example, when managing revenue from different customer classes $j$, standard models allow the demands $D_j$ to be drawn from arbitrary distributions \citep[Chap.~2.2]{talluri2004theory}, which are independent across $j$ but do not need to satisfy $\var(D_j) \le\bE[D_j]$.
+In fact, \citet[Chap.~2.5]{talluri2004theory} identify the same challenge when modeling the customer arrival process: \begin{quote} "\textit{Dynamic models} [e.g.\ online stochastic matching] \textit{allow for an arbitrary order of arrival, with the possibility of interspersed arrivals of several classes [\ldots] the dynamic models require the assumption of Markovian (such as Poisson)} [i.e.\ serial independence] \textit{arrivals to make them tractable.
+This puts restrictions on modeling different levels of variability in demand.}" \end{quote}

-In a nutshell, this paper introduces a new modeling approach for online stochastic matching that overturns imposition~\eqref{eqn:sqrt}, allows for interleaved arrivals of different query types, and leads to tractable guarantees.
-Our general model is simple and consists of two aspects: \begin{enumerate} \item[(i)] A random variable $\bD=(D_1,\ldots,D_m)$ is first drawn from a known distribution, which we call the {\em demand vector} and represents the number of queries $D_j$ of each type $j\in [m]$; \item[(ii)] A separate process then specifies for any realization of $\bD$ the arrival order or arrival times. \end{enumerate}

-We now present specific distributions and processes for (i) and (ii) above that will be considered in this paper.
-As discussed subsequently, not only does our approach generalize certain models studied in previous literature, but we also believe that separating out aspects (i) and (ii) can be useful for developing data-driven approaches to online matching.